sebastianventura/julia-doc-es/manual/arrays.md

 La primera construcción se usa cuando necesitamos el valor, pero no los índices, de cada elemento.
 En la segunda construcción, `i` será un `Int` si `A` es un tipo array con indexación lineal rápida; en caso contrario será un `CartesianIndex`:

-The first construct is used when you need the value, but not index, of each element.
-In the second construct, `i` will be an `Int` if `A` is an array type with fast linear indexing; otherwise, it will be a `CartesianIndex`:

 ```jldoctest
 julia> A = rand(4,3);